 Please register using our registration form.
 Use status 'UM PhD candidate' if you are a PhD candidate.

 “I can truly recommend the English Presentation Techniques course.
-Constructive criticism and practical tips for improvement allowed me to take my presentation techniques to the next level.
-I still use what I learned in this course today! "
+Through constructive criticism and tips and tricks for improvement he enabled me to take my presentation techniques to the next level.
+I still use what I learned in this course today! “